ASA ADVANCED COURSES

 Typical daily routine.

 The watch of the day, will need to be early risers, as breakfast is scheduled for 0800.
-Now that means whoever is designated ‘mother’ for the day is responsible for getting breakfast out and on the table.
-Meanwhile the ‘deck mate’ has their hands full, getting the yacht ready to sail, helping ‘mother’ with a quick run to the village bakery, getting the other students out of their bunks.
+Now that means whoever is designated ‘mother watch’ for the day is responsible for getting breakfast out and on the table as well as taking care of all domestic chores below deck..
+Meanwhile the ‘deck watch’ has their hands full, getting the yacht ready to sail, planning the days sail and helping ‘mother’ with a quick run to the village bakery, getting the other students out of their bunks.
 Coordinating with the instructor about what he needs on deck made ready for the first class of the day.

 First-class of the day is scheduled for 0900, every day.
 In most cases morning classes will continue to 1100.
 The classes will be a mixture of practical hands-on techniques and book learning.
 Once the morning classes are over, the yacht is ready for sea and departure from port.
 The rest of the day will be sailing and practicing your sailing skills.
 The evening will find you in a new port around 5 – 6 pm, after docking there will be a de-brief, a relaxing drink and the school day is over.